Demystifying the Canadian Mortgage Stress Test:

-The mortgage stress test is an essential component of the Canadian mortgage market, designed to ensure that borrowers can afford their mortgage payments even if interest rates rise.
-In this comprehensive guide, we’ll explain the ins and outs of the stress test, helping you understand its purpose, how it works, and its impact on your mortgage application.
-With this knowledge, you’ll be better prepared to navigate the Canadian mortgage landscape and secure the best mortgage for your needs.
+The mortgage stress test is a crucial part of the Canadian mortgage market, ensuring that borrowers can afford their mortgage payments even if interest rates increase.
+In this comprehensive Mortgage Stress Test guide, we explain the purpose, mechanics, and impact of the stress test on your mortgage application.
+With this essential knowledge, you’ll be well-prepared to navigate the Canadian mortgage landscape and secure the best mortgage for your needs

 How Does the Stress Test Work?